 Can I visit my child at camp?

-Unfortunately, we do not allow visits from families during the week because it interrupts your child’s adjustment to their small groups and LID Camp.
+Unfortunately, we do not allow visits from families during the week because it interrupts your child’s adjustment to their small groups and and their full experience at LID Camp.

 When are the dates for camp?

 Camp dates vary each year depending on the campsite selected, but LID Camp generally takes place during late July or early August.

 The location of camp changes each year, but it will always be announced on the website and our Facebook page.